-Uganda is a charming country located in the heart of Africa.
+Uganda is a charming country known as the Pearl of Africa located in the heart of this vast continent.
 It forms an East African Community with Kenya and Tanzania, though it is pretty much in the heart of the continent bordering the Democratic Republic of Congo to the west, Rwanda to the south and Sudan in the north.
 It is relatively small by African standards so travelling distances are not great and it is possible to get from one side of the country to another in a day.
 Having said that it is about the size of Great Britain and supports a diversity of habitats, from snowcapped mountains to lakes, winding rivers, forested reserves and jungles.